mayurrajurkar/ecommercewebsite/README.md

-Grocery Store Application
+Ecommerce Store Application

-Welcome to the Grocery Store Application!
+Welcome to the Ecommerce Store Application!
 This application is designed to simulate a simple online grocery store where users can browse categories, view products, and place orders.
 It is built using Flask and SQLAlchemy.

 Table of Contents:-
 Features